 Tipping your Kilimanjaro mountain crew after a climb is an important custom.
 We explain why it exists, what a tipping ceremony is like, and exactly how much to budget for tips.

 What is a Kilimanjaro tipping ceremony?

 There would be a youtube video here.Sadly, the youtube player requires cookies to work.

 Tipping on Kilimanjaro is an essential and customary way of thanking your mountain crew for all of their hard work.
 And man do they work hard!!

 Who are the people in a mountain crew?

 a lead guide assistant guides porters helping porters (porters with additional duties) a cook

 How big is a Kilimanjaro mountain crew?

 The roles of the mountain crew members

-1 per group The overall trek leader, responsible for everyone's health and safety 1 for every 2 or 3 climbers They lead you safely and efficiently up the mountain, answer your questions, and monitor your health 1 per group Prepares all your food (breakfast, lunch, dinner and snacks) 3 per climber They carry food, camping equipment and everyone's personal belongings, set up and strike camp, and take on various other duties The number varies per group They work as porters but each has an additional duty such as serving as your waiter, washing dishes or servicing the toilet tent.
-Food, crockery and cooking equipment Chairs and tables Sleeping tents, a mess tent and a toilet tent Sleeping bags and sleeping mats Medical supplies Personal belongings
+1 per group The overall trek leader, responsible for everyone's health and safety 1 for every 2 or 3 climbers They lead you safely and efficiently up the mountain, answer your questions, and monitor your health 1 per group Prepares all your food (breakfast, lunch, dinner and snacks) 3 per climber They carry food, camping equipment and everyone's personal belongings, set up and strike camp, and take on various other duties The number varies per group They work as porters but each has an additional duty such as serving as your waiter, washing dishes or servicing the toilet tent Food, crockery and cooking equipment Chairs and tables Sleeping tents, a mess tent and a toilet tent A chemical toilet (or toilets, depending on group size)* Sleeping bags and sleeping mats Medical supplies Personal belongings

 Companies that use a small mountain crew